What impact will Brexit have on EU nationals currently working in the UK?

 In the event of a "no-deal" Brexit, the Government's position is that the transition period would not apply, so only EU nationals who are resident by the date on which the UK leaves the EU would be eligible to apply under the scheme, for either pre-settled status or settled status.

-The Government has published guidance, Settled and pre-settled status for EU citizens and their families, that reflects the agreement on citizens' rights.
+The Government has published guidance on settled and pre-settled status for EU citizens and their families, which reflects the agreement on citizens' rights.

 The settlement scheme is now open for applications.
 If there is a Brexit deal, it will remain open for applications until 30 June 2021.
 If there is no deal, EU nationals already resident at exit day will have until 31 December 2020 to apply.